 The split aspect implies that the system is a combination of two main units.
-The outdoor unit which packs in the condenser and compressor.
-While the indoor unit comprises of the evaporator coils & air handler.
-Like any typical air conditioner, central air conditioning also uses refrigerant in removing heat from the indoor air.
+The outdoor unit packs in the condenser and compressor.
+While the indoor unit comprises the evaporator coils & air handler.
+Like any typical air conditioner, central air conditioning also uses refrigerant to remove heat from the indoor air.
 This heat is pulled outdoors & cool air is pushed in through the ducts.

-Utilizing modern HVAC technology, programmable thermostats can be coupled with central air conditioners for a smart home experience.
+Utilizing modern HVAC technology, smart thermostats can be coupled with central air conditioners for a smart home experience.

 Advantages of a central AC system: